Amelia: Easy Appointment Booking for WordPress

 How Much Does it Cost?

-The Amelia booking plugin is sold through CodeCanyon.
-The individual site license (as of August 2018) is $49, which is an incredible price for such a powerful appointment plugin.
+The Amelia booking plugin is sold by TMS plugins.
+The individual site license (as of May 2019) is $59 per year for a single site, which is an incredible price for such a powerful appointment plugin.
 This license is for use on a single site – whether it’s your own site or a client’s.
 This provides access to all of the plugin’s awesome, powerful features for booking and charging end users (with the one exception being restricted areas of your website, e.g. when users must first pay before accessing the booking form).

 So, as you can see, the pricing is rather reasonable.
-However, this only gets you six months of support.
-If you’d like to extend the customer support to 12 months, the price is just $16.50 (well worth it in our opinion).
+This even includes a full year of customer support making the price well worth it in our opinion.

 Customer Support from the Amelia Developers

 Customer support for Amelia is provided by TMS-Plugins, who are known for responsive and helpful replies.
 This is essential when your business relies on a booking engine to keep customers coming through your doors.

 As mentioned in the pricing section, Amelia users receive support for six months with a regular license.
 You can extend this support to 12 months and continue paying if you’d like even more than that.

 TMS-Plugins has a ticketing system on its own website so you can directly interact with the support squad.
 From what I’ve experienced, the support team is very responsive and knowledgeable for this particular plugin.